Saint-Cybranet

 You'll have the chance to admire all these marvels as you canoe along the Dordogne, Vézère, Isle, Dronne, Auvézère and Céou rivers.
 There's no shortage of places to canoe in the Dordogne, with over 4,000 km of waterways!

-So, when you stay in the Dordogne at Slow Village Saint-Cybranet, book your canoe-kayak rental and choose from these beautiful routes.
+So, when you stay in the Dordogne at Slow Village Saint-Cybranet, book your canoe-kayak hire and choose from these beautiful courses.

 A canoe trip to discover the Dordogne's heritage